-2015 has seen the construction of brand new cottages at Bobocha Siladen and we have tried to use recycled materials where possible.
-For example, our demolished original cottages made up the foundations of our new cottages when usually these materials would have just been thrown away.
+2015 – 2019 has seen the construction of brand new villas at Bobocha Siladen and we have tried to use recycled materials where possible.
+For example, our demolished original villas made up the foundations of our new villas when usually these materials would have just been thrown away.
 We also make use of driftwood that washes up on our beach to make some of the fantastic furniture used throughout our resort including the new bathroom table tops and the benches for our outdoor dining tables.

 At Bobocha Siladen we also try to ensure we use energy saving appliances with a low wattage output, for example all our light bulbs are LED and use less than 3 watts of power.
 The exception to this is our air conditioning units, which are the single highest power consumers in the resort.
 With the introduction of solar energy at our resort in the next 12 months we aim to reduce the negative impact of this luxury in time.